andrew/ultimate-awesome/README.md

 - [awesome-local-ai](https://github.com/janhq/awesome-local-ai) - An awesome repository of local AI tools.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
-- [awesome-retext](https://github.com/retextjs/awesome-retext) - Curated list of awesome retext resources.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
+- [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
-- [awesome-software-engineering](https://github.com/Alliedium/awesome-software-engineering) - A curated list of awesome software engineering resources.
 - [awesome-booru](https://github.com/celsriseup/awesome-booru) -  A curated list of awesome booru links.
 - [awesome-electronic-engineering](https://github.com/SergioGasquez/awesome-electronic-engineering) - Awesome Electronic Engineering .
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.